SDEs with no strong solution arising from a problem of stochastic control: Introduction

 \subsection{Main results}

-The main contribution of this paper is to present an SDE for a martingale with Markovian diffusion coefficient, which has no strong solution and shares many interesting properties with Tsirelson's path-dependent one-dimensional example from \cite{tsirelson_example_1976}. \begin{thm} There exists a weak solution $((X, W), \psp, \mathbb{F})$ of the SDE \eqref{eq:SDE-intro-1}, but there does not exists a strong solution.
-Moreover, \begin{itemize} \item the process $X$ generates a Brownian filtration; \item after a deterministic time-change, the angle process of $X$ is uniformly distributed and independent of the driving Brownian motion; \item taking the supremum of the natural filtration of $B$ at any time $t > 0$ and the sigma-algebra generated by the angle process of $X$ at any time $s \in (0, t)$ recovers the natural filtration of $X$ at time $t$; \item the process $X$ is a strong Markov process. \end{itemize} \end{thm}
+The main contribution of this paper is to present an SDE for a martingale with Markovian diffusion coefficient, which has no strong solution and shares many interesting properties with Tsirelson's path-dependent one-dimensional example from \cite{tsirelson_example_1976}. \begin{theorem} There exists a unique (in law) weak solution $((X, W), \psp, \mathbb{F})$ of the SDE \eqref{eq:SDE-intro-1}, but there is no strong solution.
+Moreover, \begin{itemize} \item the process $X$ generates a Brownian filtration; \item after a deterministic time-change, the angle process of $X$ is uniformly distributed and independent of the driving Brownian motion; \item taking the supremum of the natural filtration of $B$ at any time $t > 0$ and the sigma-algebra generated by the angle process of $X$ at any time $s \in (0, t)$ recovers the natural filtration of $X$ at time $t$; \item the process $X$ is a strong Markov process. \end{itemize} \end{theorem}

 We further obtain a result on non-existence of strong solutions of the following SDEs, whose behaviour approximates that of solutions of the SDE \eqref{eq:SDE-intro-1}.
-Let $B$ be a one-dimensional Brownian motion and let $\lambda \in (0,\frac{\sqrt{2}}{2})$ be a fixed constant.
+Let $B$ be a one-dimensional Brownian motion and let $\lambda \in (0,1)$ be a fixed constant.
 Consider the two-dimensional SDE

-\begin{thm} There exists no strong solution of the SDE \eqref{eq:SDE-intro-2}. \end{thm} We will also show that, after a deterministic time change, the radius of a weak solution of \eqref{eq:SDE-intro-2} is a $\lambda^{-2}$-dimensional Bessel process.
+\begin{theorem} There exists no strong solution of the SDE \eqref{eq:SDE-intro-2}.
+Uniqueness in law holds for \eqref{eq:SDE-intro-2} up to the first hitting time of the origin. \end{theorem} We will also show that, after a deterministic time change, the radius of the weak solution of \eqref{eq:SDE-intro-2} is a $\lambda^{-2}$-dimensional Bessel process.